yupswing/akifox-asynchttp/README.md

          }
       },

+  // !OPTIONAL!
+If set this function will handle all the response errors
+  // otherwise success and failure responses will be given to the standard 'callback' callbackError : function(response:HttpResponse):Void {
+         // response.isOK is always False here

+         // HTTP response status
+         // 0 if connection error
+         // HTTP error status if connection is ok (<200 or >=400) var status:Int = response.status;

+      },
+  }

   // HttpMethod | The request http method
   // Values are GET (default), POST, PUT or DELETE
   // NOTE: Only GET and POST are supported in Javascript